California Accidental Release Prevention Program (CalARP)

 - Nitric acid

-Prior to submitting an RMP, businesses must complete a CalARP Program registration form and submit it to San Mateo County Environmental Health.
-After you register the regulated substance, you will need to prepare and submit an RMP within the allotted time frame.
+Prior to submitting a RMP, businesses must complete a CalARP Program registration form and submit it to Environmental Health Services.
+After you register the regulated substance, you will need to prepare and submit a RMP within the allotted time frame.

 Risk Management Plans

-Subject businesses, also referred to as stationary sources, and must develop an RMP to prevent or minimize an accidental release of a regulated substance.
+Subject businesses, also referred to as stationary sources, must develop a RMP to prevent or minimize an accidental release of a regulated substance.
 The RMP requires that businesses develop and maintain emergency response procedures to be implemented if a release of a regulated substance occurs.

 RMPs describe potential offsite consequences to public and environmental receptors such as schools, residential areas, hospitals, and elderly and childcare facilities.

 - Proper storage and handling of regulated substances

 - Operating and maintaining process equipment